International / Cultural Organizations

 Student National Medical Association (SNMA)

-SNMA is committed to improving medical care for all people of color by increasing the pipeline of students of color that consider and prepare for medical and scientific careers.
-Its community mentoring programs provide science appreciation and education, mentoring, and academic enrichment to elementary, junior high, high school, and college students interested in pursuing health-related careers.
+SNMA is committed to improving medical care for all people of color by strengthening the pipeline of minority students that consider and prepare for medical and scientific careers.
+Its community mentoring programs provide science appreciation and education, mentoring, as well as academic enrichment to elementary, middle, high school, and college students interested in pursuing health-related careers.
 Working through local chapters, SNMA is proud to organize and sponsor local pipeline programs that directly serve minority students at several levels of education: the Minority Association of Pre-medical Students (MAPS), the Health Professions Recruitment and Exposure Program (HPREP), and the Youth Science Enrichment Program (YSEP).
-Within medical school, SNMA chapters provide academic preparation, recruitment, and retention programming in order to ensure the pipeline to medicine is supported.
+Within medical schools, SNMA chapters provide academic preparation, recruitment, and retention programming in efforts to diversify the face of medicine and create clinically excellent and socially conscious physicians.

 Taiwanese Student Association (TSA)